 - i.
-'Children looked after' (in public care), and children previously 'looked after', but ceased to be so because they were adopted immediately following having been looked after. ( or became subject to a child arrangements order or special guardianship order).
+Children who are a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
 See note 1 - ii.
 Children permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required).
 See note 2 - iii.
 Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.
 See note 2 - iv.
 Children of staff at the academy may be given priority - a) Where the member of staff has been employed at the academy for two or more years at the time when the application for admission is made. - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.